2015 Sewing Educators Yearbook

 Phone: 360-638-2629 • Fax: 360-638-0296

 Connie Amaden-Crawford is a licensed designer for The McCall Pattern Company under the Butterick label, member of the Sewing Hall of Fame, and is President and CEO of Fashion Patterns by Coni.
-She is a nationally recognized lecturer, fashion specialist, educator, and author of several DVD's, sewing and pattern textbooks, including A Guide to Fashion Sewing, The Art of Fashion Draping, and Patternmaking Made Easy.
-A former instructor at the Fashion Institute of Design and Merchandising (FIDM) in Los Angeles, California, her professional experience includes positions as a patternmaker, grader, and design consultant.
+She is a nationally recognized lecturer, fashion specialist, educator, and author of several DVD's, sewing and pattern textbooks.
+A former instructor at the Fashion Institute of Design and Merchandising (FIDM) in Los Angeles, CA, her professional experience includes positions as a patternmaker, grader, and design consultant.
 A nationally and internationally recognized fashion lecturer and specialist, Connie is a guest speaker for various colleges and fashion groups.
-She has been featured in magazines such as Threads, Sew News, and Notions and has been a guest speaker on TV programs for Sewing with Susan Kalje, Creative Living with Cheryl Borden, and the ABC TV series Home.
-Connie is the Keynote Speaker for the International Textile Show in Las Vegas where she presents the Color, Fabric and Fashion Forecast twice a year.
-Connie is a member of the American Sewing Guild, Australian Sewing Guild, Association of Design and Apparel Professionals, Sewing Dealers Trade Association, Round Bobbin Association, and a member of the Sewing/Quilting Educators.
+Connie is a member of the American Sewing Guild, Australian Sewing Guild, Association of Design and Apparel Professionals, Sewing Dealers Trade Association.
 Connie is a graduate of LATTC College and received her teaching credentials from UCLA.

 The Decorating Diva